suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 * -3: Alpha

 This allows these releases to compare correctly with final releases.
 For example, Version 2.0, RC1 is lower than Version 2.0.0 and higher than any Version 1.x.
 By encoding RC as -1, this works correctly: \[2,0,-1,1\] compares as lower than \[2,0,0\].
 Similarly, beta (-2) is lower than RC and alpha (-3) is lower than RC.

+Pre-release identifiers other than alpha, beta, and release candidate cannot be represented directly in this encoding.
+Deployments that need other identifiers MUST either map them to one of the defined classes while preserving the intended ordering or omit the machine-readable version field and convey the identifier as suit-text-current-version ({{text-current-version}}).

 For example: